rbtech24/ncar/replit.md

 ## Overview

-This is a full-stack React application for a college sports recruiting platform called "RecruitCore".
+This is a full-stack React application for a college sports recruiting platform called "NCAR".
 The application is built with a modern tech stack including React (frontend), Express.js (backend), PostgreSQL (database), and uses Drizzle ORM for database operations.
 The platform aims to connect student-athletes with college coaches and recruiting opportunities.

 ## Recent Changes